 With the Chase Sapphire Preferred card you have to spend $4,000 on any purchases within the first three months to get the travel rewards card bonus.
 This is not an ideal card for a single household with a low monthly budget.
 Fortunately, there’s other cards out there that require smaller spends.

-Gold Delta Skymiles Card
+Gold or Platinum Delta Skymiles Card

 Marriott Bonvoy Brilliant